 The legal truth – what it means to change your property regime

-It is not uncommon for people wanting to change their property regime.
+It is not uncommon for people to want to change their property regime.
 When we deal with legal matters of this nature, we urge people to make sure that they understand the process and what it means going forward once this has been done.

-The usual process to be married Out of Community of Property is to enter into an ante nuptial contract before the marriage.
+The usual process to be married out of the Community of Property is to enter into an antenuptial contract before the marriage.
 The contract will have clauses in it stating:

 • That there shall be no community of property;